xreedev/Automated-Certificate-Generator/README.md

 ## Modification

-If you want to modify the certificate template, leave the placeholders `NAME`, `CLASS`, `SEM`, and `EVENT` where the values need substituting.
+If you want to modify the certificate template, leave the placeholders `NAME`, `CLASS`, `SEM`, and `EVENT` where the values are to be substituted.
 With minimal experience, you can modify the code to suit your use case.
 <br>This is the template.

 ![template](template.png "Certificate Template")<br>